HiDefTextiles/HiDefKnits/README.md

 ###### Give an account of the work that has taken place before the decision to start the project.
 Have a technical or market pilot study been conducted? have freedom of action have been investigated in search of patent databases?

 After consulting 200 Icelandic knitters only 82% had designed a garment for themselves and of this 82% only 10% of those have published their patterns.
 The remaining 18% did not consider themselves designers.
 The majority built their work on existing patterns in terms of calculating the number of stitches needed.
-Some created their garments on the fly and as a result of their undocumented approach their designs were not repeatable.
+Some created their garments on the fly and as a result of their undocumented approach their designs werenot repeatable.
 Generally, designers write down calculations with a pen and graph paper, but this is often done in an erratic way such that they didn't feel comfortable in publishing their work with others.
 Those who published their work mostly used Excel to manage their calculations and offered a grading of sizes.